qwqwworld/learngit/readme.txt

-git is a version cotrol system git is a free software
+git is a distribution version cotrol system git is a free software